 The ability to develop emotional intelligence

-For coaching to be effective, the coach must have emotional intelligence.
+For coaching to be effective, the coach must have both empathy and emotional intelligence.
 More specifically, they must be trained in social awareness and relationship management in order to develop every single team member.

 In reality, no two employees are the same when it comes to handling emotions, which is why managers must be able to read and understand people so that they can more effectively respond to the many different coaching situations that are likely to arise.